akarpisz/Baby-Monitor/README.md

 --coming up

--I'm working on creating a version of the app for docker that will contain the application and the nginx server in one, making it even easier to use.
+-I'm researching various libraries to detect motion where i will add a my python script to execute, texting you when motion is detected.

 (Not finished yet but repo is created on my github) there are python scripts to add, with functionality like SMS alerts, alerting you of your child moving.
-And I’m working on an OpenCV script that will alert you via SMS if your child’s eyes are open.
+And I’m working on an OpenCV script that will alert you via SMS if your child’s eyes are open, but that's a bit trickier than merely detecting motion.
 Check back if interested!